composer/windows-setup/README.md

 Next you have to choose your Installation Type, either Global or Basic.
 A **Global** installation is recommended because this enables Composer to be run from any location by simply typing `composer`.

 A **Basic** installation, on the otherhand, requires you to be in the directory you installed it to and typing `php composer.phar`.
-This might required in certain circumstances or if you just want to quickly try Composer out.
+This might be required in certain circumstances or if you just want to quickly try Composer out.

 After you have chosen the directory you wish to install to and accepted the choices you have made, the installer will download Composer and set everything up.
 Full details about using Composer can be found at [http://getcomposer.org][composer] and a repository of packages can be found at [Packagist][packagist].

 <a name="Uninstalling"></a>
 ## Uninstalling